mrmelon54/ktane-solver/docs.md

 bombinfo.strikes // returns an integer

 // Batteries
+bombinfo.batteries.<battery name>  // returns an integer
-bombinfo.batteries.d  // returns an integer
+bombinfo.batteries.holders // returns an integer
-bombinfo.batteries.aa  // returns an integer
+bombinfo.batteries.all // returns an integer
+// valid battery names are "aa" and "d"

 // Indicators
 bombinfo.indicators.exists( <name> ); // returns boolean equivalent to is lit or unlit